Dental Crown and Bridge

 Open Contacts:

-If the crowned tooth does not contact the adjacent teeth,
+If dental crown teeth do not contact the adjacent teeth,

-you will likely get food packed in the space.
+you will likely get food particle in the space.
 This should be

 or do a filling or modify the adjacent tooth.